Best Investment & Stock Research Apps

 Crowd-sourced stock analysis and community research

 Seeking Alpha is the largest crowd-sourced investment research platform, with thousands of contributors publishing analysis on individual stocks, ETFs, and macro trends.
-The Quant Ratings system provides automated stock scoring based on valuation, growth, profitability, momentum, and revisions.
-Premium subscribers get access to author track records, earnings call transcripts, and the full depth of the quant rating methodology.
+The Quant Ratings system provides automated stock scoring based on valuation, growth, profitability, momentum, and revisions, giving you a data-driven read alongside the written analysis from thousands of contributors.
+Premium subscribers get access to author track records, earnings call transcripts, and the full depth of the quant rating methodology, plus active comment sections that add diverse perspectives under nearly every popular stock.
+A free tier samples the platform, with Premium at $239/year for full access to ratings, transcripts, and the article archive.
+The tradeoff for all that crowdsourced breadth is consistency: the quality of contributor articles varies significantly since anyone can publish, and the Premium price is genuinely steep if you want the full feature set rather than just the free tier.

 Pros